sonalika2001/An-Agile-Squad/README.md

 In order to clone this repository and run it on your device, the above mentioned versions of Flutter and Dart must be downloaded.
 For further installation instructions, refer the [Flutter installation guide](https://flutter.dev/docs/get-started/install).

 ## High Level Folder Structure
+This is the structure specific to the <b> lib </b> folder, since this is where all the code is written.
+The other folders are non-modifiable.

 ## Low Level Folder/File Structure